District of Columbia Laws and Incentives

 Alternative Fuel Vehicle Exemption from Driving Restrictions

 Certified clean fuel vehicles are exempt from time-of-day and day-of-week restrictions and commercial vehicle bans if the vehicles are part of a fleet that operates at least 10 vehicles in the District of Columbia.
-This exemption does not permit unrestricted access to High Occupancy Vehicle lanes, except for covered fleet vehicles that have been certified by the U.S. Environmental Protection Agency as Inherently Low Emission Vehicles (ILEV) and continue to be in compliance with applicable ILEV emission standards.
-(Reference District of Columbia Law L22-0257, 2019, and District of Columbia Code 50-702 and 50-714)
+This exemption does not permit unrestricted access to High Occupancy Vehicle lanes, except for covered fleet vehicles that have been certified by the U.S. Environmental Protection Agency as Inherently Low Emission Vehicles (ILEV) and are in compliance with applicable ILEV emission standards.
+(Reference District of Columbia Law L22-257, 2019, and District of Columbia Code 50-702 and 50-714)

 Plug-In Electric Vehicle (PEV) Time-Of-Use Rate – Pepco

-Pepco offers a TOU rate to residential customers that own or least PEVs with an electric range of greater than 30.
+Pepco offers a TOU rate to residential customers that own or lease PEVs with an electric range of greater than 30 miles.
 For more information, see the Pepco Rates & Tariffs website.

 Laws and Regulations